 The BBRS only applies to those banks who have joined the scheme.
 There are currently seven banking groups participating in the BBRS: Barclays, Danske Bank, HSBC, the Lloyds Banking Group, the NatWest Group, Santander UK and Virgin Money.
 However, it is anticipated that more banks may join the scheme in future.
 If the scheme is successful, there is also the possibility that the BBRS could be expanded to encompass all banks.

 How does the process work?

 The BBRS is voluntary for SMEs to use.
-SMEs may agree by contract with a bank to submit any disputes to the BBRS.
-The BBRS was designed to be easy to access; SMEs are allocated a "consumer champion" who acts as a guide to the scheme and how to use it.
+The BBRS was designed to be easy to access; SMEs are allocated a "customer champion" who acts as a guide to the scheme and how to use it.
 For complex cases, the BBRS is able to seek expert evidence at its own cost if necessary and proportionate to do so.

 An SME can choose to accept or reject the BBRS’ determination – if it rejects it, the SME may then bring other forms of action against the bank (such as litigation) should it wish to do so.

 The BBRS is intended to be quicker and easier for SMEs to obtain redress than via court proceedings.
 As such, SMEs could achieve redress relatively quickly (months, not years) via a low-cost route.
 Given the scheme’s intended ease of use, it may be possible for SMEs to do so without incurring significant (or any) legal fees.
 For those reasons, the BBRS could prove very helpful to SMEs.

 However, there are also drawbacks to the BBRS: